-8 Historically, about 60% of bad consumer debt or bank "charge-offs" is due to unsecured credit card or "revolving" loans.
+&lt;sup>8 Historically, about 60% of bad consumer debt or bank "charge-offs" is due to unsecured credit card or "revolving" loans.
 According to the Card Industry Directory (2004: 11), card industry "charge-offs" declined from \$35.4 in 2002 to \$33.2 billion in 2003 or less than one-half of total bank charge-offs.
 This constitutes about 5 percent of net outstanding credit card balances at the end of 2003 (Cardweb, 2004).
 Note, this is not the same as the outstanding loan principal "charge-offs" since banks typically do not classify delinquent debt as in "default" until 90 to 120 days.
-For example, based on the following conservative estimates, one-third of this gross "charge-off" amount is attributed to: [a] delinquent interest rates over the last 4 months (about \$2.0 billion at 23.9% APR) plus [b] late fees (about \$0.9 billion at \$35 per month) together with [c] overlimit and cash advance fees (\$0.3 billion at \$35 per month and 3% per transaction) plus [d] 12 months of interest prior to delinquency (\$4.5 billion at \$7.9% APR) and [e] legal/collection fees (\$0.8 billion at \$140 per account).
+For example, based on the following conservative estimates, one-third of this gross "charge-off" amount is attributed to: [a] delinquent interest rates over the last 4 months (about \$2.0 billion at 23.9% APR) plus [b] late fees (about \$0.9 billion at \$35 per month) together with [c] overlimit and cash advance fees (\$0.3 billion at \$35 per month and 3% per transaction) plus [d] 12 months of interest prior to delinquency (\$4.5 billion at 17.9% APR) and [e] legal/collection fees (\$0.8 billion at \$140 per account).
 In addition, recently "discharged" credit card debt is selling for 6.5 to 7.0 percent "face value" on the secondary market (Card Industry Directory, 2004: 11).
 Overall, the data suggest that the "true" loss of capital to the major credit card issuing banks is approximately 60 percent of the reported "charge-off" value.
-These estimates assume that at over one-fourth of these "charge-off" amounts are due to late fees, overlimit fees, accrued finance charges, and collection related fees which are subsequently sold on the secondary market.
+These estimates assume that at over onefourth of these "charge-off" amounts are due to late fees, overlimit fees, accrued finance charges, and collection related fees which are subsequently sold on the secondary market.

-National Bank of Minneapolis v.
+One of the most striking features of the deregulation of the U.S. banking industry is the sharp increase in the cost of "revolving" credit (Ausubel, 1991; 1997; Manning, 2000).
+For instance, the 'real' cost of borrowing on bank credit cards has more than doubled due to widening interest rate "spreads" (doubled from 1983 to 1992) in addition to escalating penalty and user fees.
+The former is a result of the 1978 US Supreme Court (Marquette National Bank of Minneapolis v.
 First National Bank of Omaha) decision that permitted banks to relocate their corporate headquarters simply to find a "home" where they could essentially "export" high interest rates across state boundaries and effectively evade state usury regulations (GAO, 1994; Rougeau, 1996; Manning, 2000; Evans, and Schmalensee, 2001; Lander, 2004).
 The largest credit card issuers, led by Citibank, swiftly moved to states without interest rate ceilings.
 This relocational strategy of major nationally chartered banks has essentially eliminated a publicly legislated lending rate or state "usury" cap.
 See Appendix A for the state headquarters of the largest credit card issuers.
 The dramatic increase in fee revenues is attributed to the 1996 U.S. Supreme Court decision, Smiley v Citibank, which ruled that credit card fees are part of the cost of borrowing and thus invalidated state imposed fee limits (Macey and Miller, 1998; Evans and Schmalensee, 2001; Lander, 2004).
 Overall, penalty and cash advance fees have climbed from \$1.7 billion in 1996 to \$12.0 billion in 2003 to \$16.4 billion in 2005..
 The average late fee has jumped from \$13 in 1996 to over \$30 in today.
 Incredibly, combined penalty (\$7.9 billion) and cash advance (\$5.3 billion) fees of \$13.2 billion exceed the "net" after-tax profits of the entire credit card industry (\$12.03 billion) in 2005.
 See Table 5.